sloppyjuicy/cogniassist-docs/docs/Knowledge-FAQs.md

 sidebar_label: FAQ
 ---

 You can provide higher customer satisfaction by answering some commonly asked questions.
 Here, you can map the frequently asked questions to each product.
-This platform allows you to create new FAQs, use preexisting FAQs or import the FAQs by directly uploading .csv files which has the question and answers.
+This platform allows you to create new FAQs, use preexisting FAQs or import the FAQs by directly uploading .csv files which has the frequently asked question and answers.

 ***Note*** -